mglantz/advanced-networking-workshop/labs/lab-1/README.md

 This is what we will learn about in this section of the workshop.
 ```
-2.1: Different Ansible approaches to automating network devices
+1.1: Different Ansible approaches to automating network devices
-2.1.1 Network test automation (using ContainerLab)
+1.1.1 Network test automation (using ContainerLab)
-2.1.1.1 Creating a containerlab test environment
+1.1.1.1 Creating a containerlab test environment
-2.1.2 Gathering information
+1.1.2 Gathering information
-2.1.2.1 Using the command module
+1.1.2.1 Using the command module
-2.1.2.2 Documenting your network
+1.1.2.2 Performing backups
-2.1.2.3 Performing backups
+1.1.2.3 Documenting your network
-2.1.3.4 Operational usecases
+1.1.3.4 Operational usecases
-2.1.3.5 Adding intelligence to your playbooks
+1.1.3.5 Adding intelligence to your playbooks
-2.1.4 Using specific modules to configure devices
+1.1.4 Using specific modules to configure devices
-2.1.5 Using config modules to configure devices
+1.1.5 Using config modules to configure devices
-2.1.6 Using templates
+1.1.6 Using templates
 ```
-## 2.1: Different Ansible approaches to automating network devices
+## 1.1: Different Ansible approaches to automating network devices
 Ansible is versatile, meaning you can approach automating your network in many different ways, with that said, there are some fundamental likeness which you will find, also across different network vendors which we will deal with in this part of the workshop.
 Except for there being some general approaches which applies to your actual automation of network devices, the development approach is very much similiar, no matter what vendor you may be using.

-:thumbsup: But before we start, we would like to remind you of Ansible's three guiding principles:
+:thumbsup: With that said, we would like to remind you of Ansible's three guiding development principles:
 * Complexity kills productivity (keep it simple, it makes it robust, scalable and easy to maintain)
 * Optimize for readability (makes for easier collaboration, maintenance and makes it more robust)
 * Think declaratively (Ansible is a state engine, do not try to 'code' with playbooks)

-## 2.1.1 Network test automation (using ContainerLab)
+## 1.1.1 Network test automation (using ContainerLab)
 Writing Ansible automation may not feel like programming, but make no misstake, that is what you are doing.
 A fundamental of programming is testing your code.
 The basics of testing your Ansible code includes static code analysis using standard Ansible tools such as ansible-lint, yamllint, ansible-test or molecule.
 You can read more about this on the [ansible.com dev-guide for testing](https://docs.ansible.com/ansible/latest/dev_guide/testing.html).